andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/maksof-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [awesome-flow](https://github.com/MaxStalker/awesome-flow) - This repository will contain multiple links to different resources around Flow Network and Cadence language.
 - [awesome-web-of-things](https://github.com/meticulousCraftman/awesome-web-of-things) - A curated list of resources for Web of Things.
-- [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.
 - [Awesome-ProjectManagement](https://github.com/NajiElKotob/Awesome-ProjectManagement) - Project Management Resources and References.
 - [awesome-adonisjs-packages](https://github.com/NaveenDA/awesome-adonisjs-packages) - 🎨 A curated list of delightful AdonisJS packages and resources.
 - [awesome-blockchains](https://github.com/ninjadev0831/awesome-blockchains) - Awesome-blockchains.